 Private professional colleges are expected to meet the norms of the statutory councils in regards to facilities, faculty and academic programmes.
 It would perhaps also be assumed that these institutions would strive for higher levels of excellence as they need to attract high-fees paying students.
-It would be additionally useful to have a system of ranking professional colleges as was recently done by the National Medical Journal of India.8 and the spaces which are
+It would be additionally useful to have a system of ranking professional colleges as was recently done by the National Medical Journal of India.

-The Unni Krishnan bench spelled out in clear detail the roles and tasks of the statutory bodies.1 To quote:
+The Unni Krishnan bench spelled out in clear detail the roles and tasks of the statutory bodies.
+To quote: